 Instructions

-- Warm and stir together everything on the stove top for a couple minutes then top with raw creamy almond butter, hemp seeds and blueberries (or any fruit such as bananas).
-Enjoy while hot.
+- Warm and stir together everything on a small saucepan on medium heat for 3-5 minutes, then top with raw creamy almond butter, hemp seeds and blueberries (or any fruit).

 - Prep Time: 1